Tree Canopy Legislation

-The Transportation Reorganization Act of 2014
+Transportation Reorganization Act of 2014

-The Sustainable DC Omnibus Act of 2013
+Sustainable DC Omnibus Amendment Act of 2014

 Enacted July 2014

-The Sustainable DC Omnibus Act of 2013 amended the Urban Forest Preservation Act of 2002 to require all monies added to the Tree Fund be used for replanting, not for maintenance.
+This bill amended the Urban Forest Preservation Act of 2002 to require all monies added to the Tree Fund be used for replanting, not for maintenance.
 Casey Trees advocated for this improvement.

-The Urban Forestry Administration Reorganization Act of 2011
+Urban Forestry Administration Reorganization Act of 2011

 The Urban Forestry Administration Reorganization Act of 2011 would have strengthened the Urban Forest Preservation Act of 2002 (Tree Bill) and boosted District efforts to achieve its 40% tree canopy goal.
 The D.C.
 Council never voted on this bill.